What is blood pressure?

 When looking at these numbers, notice that only one of them needs to be too high to put you in a hypertensive category.
 For example, if your blood pressure is 119/81, you’d be considered to have stage 1 hypertension.

 Blood pressure levels for children

 Blood pressure levels are different for children than they are for adults.
 Blood pressure targets for children are determined by several factors, such as:

 Talk to your child’s pediatrician if you’re concerned about their blood pressure.
 The pediatrician can walk you through the charts and help you understand your child’s blood pressure.

 How to take a reading

 The recommends using an automatic home blood pressure monitor that measures blood pressure on your upper arm.
-Wrist or finger blood pressure monitors are also available, but they may not be as accurate.
+Wrist or finger blood pressure monitors are also available but may not be as accurate.

 When taking your blood pressure, make sure you: